-- is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is at risk of being radicalised or exploited. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is a privately fostered child.
+- is disabled and has specific additional needs. - has special educational needs (whether they have a statutory Education, Health and Care plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is at risk of being radicalised or exploited. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is a privately fostered child.